 Revenues related to other credit transactions: This shall include the reporting entity’s all other reportable revenues connected to credit transactions.

-Interbank revenues: This shall include the reportable revenues received by the reporting entity from the customers of institutions, payment institutions and e-money issuers belonging to sectors C1, C3, C4, C5 or C7 in the list under point 1 of Annex 3, published on the MNB’s website, and from customers other than the reporting entity’s own customers.
-Accordingly, card issuers shall also state here the interchange fees forwarded to them by the acquirers in connection with the acceptance of payment cards, which shall be also reported separately among revenues from card acquiring, under code “13” in column “g”.
-Similarly, report here the interchange revenues received by the payer’s payment service provider in connection with the credit transfers from the acquiring payment service provider.
+Interbank revenues: This shall include the reportable revenues received by the reporting entity from its clients which are institutions, payment institutions or electronic money issuers belonging to groups C1, C3, C4, C5 or C7 of the list provided in Section 1 of Annex 3, published on the MNB’s website, and revenues which the data provider has not received from its own clients.
+Accordingly, card issuers shall also state here the interchange fees forwarded to them by the acquirers in connection with the acceptance of payment cards.
+Similarly, interchange revenues received by the payer’s payment service provider from the acquiring payment service provider in connection with credit transfers should be reported here.
+(These must also be reported by acquiring payment service providers under revenues from acquiring under code value “13” in column “g”, as well as under code values “18” or “20”.)

 Revenues related to conversion and exchange rate differences: report here the fix and variable revenues related to the conversion activity directly connected to the processing of payment orders, including also the realised gains from exchange rate differences.